Adil Khan (scholar)

+He was assassinated by unknown armed men near a shopping center in Shah Faisal Colony, Karachi on 10 October 2020.

 Biography

-Muhammad Adil Khan was born in 1957.
-He was the son of Saleemullah Khan.
+Muhammad Adil Khan was born in 1957 and was the son of Saleemullah Khan.
 He graduated in the traditional dars-e-nizami from Jamia Farooqia in 1973; he got a B.A in human science in 1976, an M.A in Arabic in 1978 and a PhD in Islamic culture in 1992 from the University of Karachi.

 Khan had established an Islamic center in Lodi, California for young children.
 He, along with his teenage son were arrested and investigated by the US authorities and deported back in 2005.
 According to the Voice of America, "they were investigated in connection with possible terrorist activity and agreed to be deported in exchange for the government dropping charges that they misrepresented themselves when entering the country."

 Khan was the general secretary of Jamia Farooqia seminary in Karachi from 1986 to 2010.
 He was the professor at the International Islamic University Malaysia from 2010 to 2018.

 He returned to Pakistan after the death of his father Saleemullah Khan on 15 January 2017 and became the rector and a Professor of Hadīth at the Jamia Farooqia.
 Later, he entrusted his brother Ubaidullāh Khālid with the administration of Shah Faisal Colony branch of the Farooqia seminary and himself associated with the seminary's Hub Chowki branch.
 (Note: The Jamia Farooqia seminary has two branches.
 One is located in the Shah Faisal Colony, and the other in Hub Chowki.)
-He was also a member of the working committee of the Wifaq ul Madaris Al-Arabia.
 He wrote a book on the history of Pakistan.

 In September 2020, Khan said in the "Azmat-e-Sahaba Conference" at Shahrah-e-Quaideen that the people who defame the companions of Muhammad should be booked in accordance with Anti-Terrorism Act.

-Death
+Assassination

 On 10 October 2020, while returning from the Jamia Darul Uloom, Karachi where he met Taqi Usmani, Khan had stopped his Toyota Vigo car near a shopping center in Shah Faisal Colony to purchase some sweets.
 (Note: According to police, Umair, who was accompanying Adil Khan survived the attack.
 Umair had gone outside to buy sweets while Adil Khan was sitting in the car.)
 Some unidentified gunmen opened fire on the car and fled.

 He was shifted to Liaquat National Hospital, where he was pronounced dead on arrival.
 Saeed Ghani condemned the attack and expressed sorrow on Khan's death.
 Ghani said that, "the attack on the scholar was a "conspiracy to disturb the situation in Sindh, especially Karachi".

 The Prime Minister of Pakistan, Imran Khan condemned the killing of Khan and accused India of creating Shia-Sunni division in Pakistan.
 The Chief of Army Staff, Pakistan, Qamar Javed Bajwa also condemned the assassination of Khān, terming it as "an attempt to foment unrest" by enemies of Pakistan.